 By the end of this lesson, students will have learned:

 - Collaboration: students will work together and learn from each other through discussion.

 - Civil conversation and conflict resolution: students will learn how to listen, understand and respect one another’s views, especially when there are differences of opinion and background.

-Students will have a deeper understanding of the different perspectives on the selected Dictionary term, including their own, their classmates, and the country at large, through researching the topic across biases and discussing.
+- Research and analysis: students will have a deeper understanding of different perspectives (including their own, their classmates, and the country at large) through research and discussion.

 See how this program complies with Common Core standards.

 Tools & Resources Provided By AS4S & Our Partners

 Red Blue Dictionary

 Find a full list of all our dictionary terms and how people use them, from abortion to Zionism, in our Red Blue Dictionary.